-American adults spend more than 11 hours per day watching, reading, listening to or simply interacting with media, including video and social media, according to a recent study by market-research group Nielsen.
-It’s no wonder then that as a small business owner, social media is a must for your marketing efforts.
+According to a recent study by market-research group Nielsen, American adults spend more than 11 hours per day watching, reading, listening to, or simply interacting with media, including video and social media.
+It’s no wonder then that social media is a must for your marketing efforts as a small business owner.

 Assess your activities

 Examine which sites and specific types of posts are helping to grow your business.
 Can you identify one post in particular that resulted in more bookings?
 Are Have you see an uptick in new client inquiries?
-Are current clients asking for more services? posts driving traffic to your website where clients and prospects are reviewing services, booking appointments and ordering products, if you provide an e-commerce capability?
+Our current clients asking for more services?
+Posts driving traffic to your website where clients and prospects are reviewing services, booking appointments, and ordering products if you provide an e-commerce capability?

 Revisit your social media goals

 Before you make any changes to your social media goals, revisit your social media goals.
 In addition to driving business, another goal of social media is to build brand awareness.
-Determine if social media is helping to make the brand of your spa or massage practice more relevant to potential clients.
-When they call in with inquiries, ask how they heard about you and if possible what they heard.
+Determine if social media helps make the brand of your spa or massage practice more relevant to potential clients.
+When they call in with inquiries, ask how they heard about you and, if possible, what they heard.

 Your social sites also can help you get a handle on the competition.
 Check out your competitors on each of the platforms you engage with.
 Analyze how many followers they have and the interaction they enjoy.
 Compare the content you post with theirs.